JEFF KING (Alaska, USA) – long distance mushing

 The harness of choice for Team Dagenais is our Light Weight Harness.

 JULIE BLOCH (France) – sprint mushing

-Julie took her sister Karine’s place in 2002.
-Even now, the team still consists of Jan’s, Lollo’s and Taina’s bloodlines.
-There were also some Ellis/Lundberg dogs added to the mix.
-Julie works with the dogs on a lot of obedience.
-She spends as much time to work them in individual training as she spends on the time passing on a team.
+Julie is very good with her dogs and works with them a lot on obedience.
+She spends as much time to work them in individual training as she spends on training them as a team.
 It is really important for Julie to have dogs that are happy in their everyday “normal” dog life, but also in their working dog life.
-Such approach shows positive results, as Julie’s team became the World Champions in 2015 in the 6-dog class.
+Such an approach shows positive results, as Julie’s team became the World Champions in 2015 in the 6-dog class.
 Julie also holds multiple French Champion titles (since 2012).